arkency/posts/posts/2017-10-02-could-we-drop-symbols-from-ruby.md

 I doubt that's gonna happen.
 Probably too many corner cases right now to introduce such a change.
 But if we could drop `Fixnum` and `Bignum`, maybe we can drop `Symbol`?

 Would we even want to?
 What's your opinion?
 Do you need `Symbol` class in your code?
 Or do you just like the symbol notation?

+I will leave you with a [quote by Matz](https://bugs.ruby-lang.org/issues/7792)

+> Symbols are taken from Lisp symbols, and they has been totally different beast from strings.
+They are not nicer (and faster) representation of strings.
+But as Ruby stepped forward its own way, the difference between symbols and strings has been less recognized by users.